When Looking for Ways to Support Our Veterans, the Yoga Mat Might Just Be the Place to Start:

 Post Traumatic Stress Disorder (PTSD) is a condition of persistent mental and emotional anxiety typically occurring after an acute trauma, but can also occur after long-term, chronic stress.
 Symptoms can include reliving events through flashbacks and nightmares, chronic hype-vigilance, depression, isolation, aggression, and severe generalized anxiety.
 With PTSD, a person’s nervous system is reacting to the trauma of past memories rather than responding to present moment circumstances.

 Often, veterans may express reluctance to admit that they are experiencing the symptoms of PTSD in fear it might reflect on their ability to handle the pressures of the military.
-This stigma was specifically addressed during CNN’s Town Hall in September when President Obama said, “You’ve got to get help.
+This stigma was specifically addressed during a CNN’s Town Hall in September, 2016, when former President Obama said, “You’ve got to get help.
 There’s nothing weak about that.
 It’s strong.”

 Recently, more research studies are finding that yoga techniques, when delivered in a trauma-sensitive manner specific to the needs of the veteran population, are having a positive effect on PTSD symptoms.